saraho4237/BGC_survey_analysis/README.md

 ## Project Goals

-1) Determine which features (survey questions) are most predictive of whether a student plans to continue membership at the Boys and Girls Club.
+1) Determine which features (survey questions) are most useful in predicting whether a student plans to continue membership at the Boys and Girls Club.
 Use this information to shorten the survey in the future.

-2) Reduce the dimensionality of the data to get a model that best predicts whether or not a student plans to continue coming to the Boys and Girls Club.
+2) Reduce the dimensionality of the data to get a model that accurately predicts whether or not a student plans to continue coming to the Boys and Girls Club.

 ## Data and EDA